Mastercard/flow/IMPLEMENTATION_STATUS.md

 host/platform/workload evidence remain recorded, not converted into passes.

 Local spec, plan/analysis, design map and affected implementation tickets now carry this amendment.
-Original checklists/results remain historical; cancelled and deferred work is not marked complete.
+Original checklists/results remain historical; deferred work is not marked complete.
 No production/test changes, test runs or workload enablement are performed by this update.

 ## Documentation follow-up — 2026-09-16